mario1842/mariocard.py/README.rst

    :alt: PyPI version info

-This is simple maker for level card in discord bot in discord.py or pycord.
+This is simple maker for cards in discord bot in discord.py or pycord.

 Installing